Home | Stories and Essays

 stories, Troncoso proves to be a challenging but resonant new voice.
 Setting

-his tales mostly in El Paso and Juárez, he weaves
+his tales mostly in

 "Okay, so I